 - Macross Missile Massacre: Blasts missiles as a fatality.

 - Mighty Glacier: He’s powerful bit slow in his attacks.

 - Moveset Clone: He fights very much like Jax, with some differences, of course.

 - Playing with Fire: One of his specials involves a flamethrower.

-- There Is No Kill Like Overkill: His "Missile Attack" Fatality involves the enemy being devastated by a Macross Missile Massacre.
+- There Is No Kill like Overkill: His "Missile Attack" Fatality involves the enemy being devastated by a Macross Missile Massacre.

-Superman (Kal-El/Clark Kent)
+Superman (Kal-El/Clark Joseph Kent)

 As the planet Krypton braced for destruction, the infant Kal-El was placed in a rocket ship by his parents and sent into space.
 Arriving on Earth as the Last Son of Krypton, he was found and raised by Jonathan and Martha Kent on their Kansas farm.
 Clark Kent manifests the amazing powers of super-strength, flight, and invulnerability under Earth's yellow sun.
 Instilled with the values of right and wrong, he has taken on the identity of Superman to defend his adopted planet.